Diablo IV: How to Get Griswold’s Opus – Best Duriel Farm

 Mode: Single player, MultiplayerView: Bird view / IsometricTheme: Action, Fantasy

-If you want Griswold’s Opus in Diablo IV right now, the best current route is to target-farm Duriel on the highest Torment difficulty you can clear consistently.
-The sword can still come from broader endgame loot sources, and some player reporting suggests other Uber bosses may also be able to drop it in newer loot systems, but Duriel is the safest focused recommendation if your goal is this one item and not general loot.
-If your client is in French, this is the same weapon listed as Œuvre de Griswold.
+If you want Griswold’s Opus in Diablo IV, the fastest route is to target-farm Duriel on the highest Torment tier you can clear cleanly.
+It can still drop from broader endgame loot, but if this one sword is the goal, a focused Duriel loop beats spreading attempts across unrelated activities.
+In French this is the same weapon listed as Œuvre de Griswold.

 Advertisement

-• Push into an endgame Torment tier you can clear smoothly, not barely survive.
+• Run the highest Torment tier you can clear fast, not the one you barely survive.

-Griswold’s Opus is a Paladin-specific Unique one-handed sword introduced in Season 11.
-Its defining effect is a stacking Critical Strike Damage bonus when you hit enemies.
-Depending on the roll, each enemy hit adds around 1.0% to 2.0% Critical Strike Damage, stacking up to roughly 50% to 100%.
-Once you reach maximum stacks, Lucky Hit critical strikes gain a 50% chance to deal double damage, heal you for around 50 to 150 Life, and refresh the stacks.
+Griswold’s Opus is a Paladin-only Unique one-handed sword.
+Its defining effect is a stacking Critical Strike Damage bonus: each enemy you hit adds 1.0% to 2.0% Critical Strike Damage (the exact value scales with the roll), stacking up to roughly 50% to 100%.
+Once you reach maximum stacks, your Lucky Hit critical strikes gain a 50% chance to deal double damage, heal you for about 50 to 150 Life, and refresh the stacks.

 Advertisement

-Step 1: Farm on the highest Torment tier you can clear efficiently
+Step 1: Pick a Torment tier you clear fast

-Do not treat this like a bragging-rights difficulty check.
-For unique farming, the right Torment tier is the one where your run speed stays high and deaths stay low.
-If your clear time jumps sharply or you are spending too much time reviving, repairing, or kiting, drop one tier.
-A slightly lower Torment that you clear fast will usually beat a sloppy higher tier over a full session.
+For unique farming, the right Torment tier is the one where your run speed stays high and deaths stay low – not the hardest one you can technically survive.
+If your clear time jumps sharply or you are spending the session reviving, repairing, or kiting, drop one tier.
+A lower Torment you blitz will out-farm a sloppy higher tier over a full play session, and the drop method is identical on PC and console, so efficiency is the only lever that matters.

 FinalBoss // Gear